Environment Agency Investigation Lawyers

-At Lupton Fawcett our team has extensive knowledge and experience in dealing with such matters and a comprehensive understanding of environment related legislation.
+At Lupton Fawcett our regulatory and corporate defence team has extensive knowledge and experience in dealing with such matters and a comprehensive understanding of environment related legislation.
 We are able to deal with a wide variety of matters including:

 • Waste management and disposal

 • Fly tipping

 • Discharges to surface water and groundwater (effluent) permits

 • Waste and environmental permits (such as waste carrier license)

 Any waste that comes from a commercial activity is business waste and must be disposed of correctly.
 The Environmental Protection Act 1990 (EPA) and other relevant UK laws regulate how waste should be managed.
 The EA will monitor regulated activities and investigate any suspected breaches.
 The EA may also impose enforcement notices setting out conditions that must be satisfied in order to make a business or activity compliant.
 If such notices are not adhered to then you could find yourself or your business being prosecuted.